arnoldfychen/efficientdet/README.md

 seems something wrong, and finally came across Signatrix's this code implementation, training and testing results are OK with my own dataset, but I think there are some flaws that need to be patched up, so, I forked Signatrix's project and had a try to revamp some code lines, I have done the following improvements in my this branch:

-  (1)As of now,the original version only works well with network efficientdet-d0 and efficientdet-d1, errors will happen with other level of Efficientdet, I add some changes to make
+  (1)As of now,the original version only works well with network efficientdet-d0 and efficientdet-d1, errors will happen with other level of Efficientdet, I added some changes to make
-     d2-d7 also supported, now weights can be correctly loaded form Efficientnet b2-b7 pretrained model file for Efficientnet backbone, and training with Efficientdet d2-d7 works fine.
+     d2-d7 also supported, now weights can be correctly loaded form Efficientnet b2-b7(b0-b8 for adv-efficientnet) pretrained model file for Efficientnet backbone, and training with Efficientdet d2-d7(d8 works well for adv-eifficientdet) works fine.

   (2)The original code downloads the corresponding Efficientnet pretrained model files from https://github.com/lukemelas/EfficientNet-PyTorch/releases/download/1.0/,
-     this is easy to maintain, but if you are in a bad network with poor network speed, you will suffer the slow direct downloading without speedup tool.
-We can download those pretrained model files in advance with speedup tools to local directory and load the corresponding weights locally, this will improve user experience very much, I add some code to support loading pretrained weights locally, you can set the loading mode with the command line argument --remote-loading = True or False, when using the default loading mode,i.e., loading weights locally from ./pretrained_models, you should make the directory ./pretrained_models in advance under the root directory of source code, and  download the pretrained model files from https://github.com/lukemelas/EfficientNet-PyTorch/releases/download/1.0/ into it.
+     this is easy to maintain, but when you are in a bad network with very poor network speed, you will suffer from the slow direct downloading without speedup tool.
+We can download those pretrained model files in advance with speedup tools to local directory and load the corresponding weights locally, this will improve user experience very much, I add some code to support loading pretrained weights locally, you can set the loading mode with the command line argument --remote-loading = True or False, when using the default loading mode,i.e., loading weights locally from ./pretrained_models, you should make the directory ./pretrained_models in advance under the root directory of project, and  download the pretrained model files from https://github.com/lukemelas/EfficientNet-PyTorch/releases/download/1.0/ into it.

   (3)Signatrix's code doesn't support resuming training from a epoch where training stopped unexpectedly, this is of a little bitter if you have run the training for long time and stopped